louis-heraut/dataverseuR/README.md

 ### Workflow examples
 An entire repository is dedicating to use case in [dataverseuR_toolbox](https://github.com/super-lou/dataverseuR_toolbox).<br>
 If you need help to create a personal workflow and you don't find what you need in those examples, [open an issue](https://github.com/super-lou/dataverseuR_toolbox/issues).

-## Help
-You can find an interactive help on the website if you press the bottom right interrogation button.

 ## FAQ